LeeAnnEditor/o365hq/blog/Microsoft Search.md

-It is simple to reach out to your colleagues by clicking on their contact card to quickly send an email, chat, or call with Outlook, Teams, or Skype for business, and find the location of their office for a vis-à-vis conversation.
+It is simple to reach out to your colleagues by clicking on their contact card to quickly send an email, chat, or call with Outlook, Teams, or Skype for Business, and find the location of their office for a face-to-face conversation.

 ![](https://o365hq.com/images/675.png)